What are the Sequential and Exception Tests?

 If you have a site that is within flood zone 2 or 3, it is worth checking with Aegaea to understand if you can take the guiding principles of vulnerability and risk into account early in the application procedure to ensure that when it comes to the submission stage, there are no surprises!

-Aegaea can provide all the guidance, advice, modelling and information and information that you require to promote flood safe construction, property flood resilience, flood evacuation and management planning and ensuring that residual risks can be safely mitigated.
+Aegaea can provide all the guidance, advice, modelling and information and information that you require to promote flood-safe construction, property flood resilience, flood evacuation and management planning and ensure that residual risks can be safely mitigated.

 Each project is unique and as such a bespoke Flood Risk Assessment is required to be more acceptable at planning and should include an Exception Test and Sequential Test.